AnythingFree/WeeklySchedule/README.md

 # PlanToMeet

-[PlanToMeet](https://plantomeet.netlify.app/) is a web application designed to help users manage and schedule time blocks for meetings.
+[PlanToMeet](https://plantomeet.netlify.app/) is a simple web application designed to help me schedule meetings with friends.

 ## Technologies Used